• Skip to primary navigation

 Instant Pot Basmati Rice

-This Instant Pot Basmati Rice is the easiest way ever to turn out perfect, fluffy basmati rice each and every time!!
-A quick cold water rinse and a few minutes cooking is all it takes to have your rice ready to serve!
+This Instant Pot basmati rice is the easiest way ever to turn out perfect, fluffy basmati rice each and every time!
+A quick cold water rinse and a few minutes of cooking are all it takes to have your rice ready to serve!
+It's perfect for meal prepping, too!

 Servings: 6 servings